-The CDC recommends that all children between the ages of 12 months to 23 months be vaccinated with the hepatitis A vaccine.
+The CDC recommends that all children between ages 12 months and 23 months be vaccinated with the hepatitis A vaccine.
 No vaccine for hepatitis A is licensed in the U.S. for children under the age of 1.
 In addition, the following people are considered at risk for hepatitis A and should be vaccinated:

-- People who are 1 year of age and older who are traveling to or working in countries with a high or intermediate incidence of hepatitis A
+- People ages 1 year and older who are traveling to or working in countries with a high or intermediate incidence of hepatitis A

 - Children and adolescents through age 18 who live in states or communities that have implemented routine vaccination because of a high rate of disease

 - Anyone with chronic liver disease

 - Anyone treated with clotting factor concentrates, such as people with hemophilia